- Writers Retreat

 Continue on to Amos Mac’s Daddy Issues.
 For those trans/gender variant readers who have worked or considered working in sex trade, this story will reflect some of the finer dilemmas of deciding which gender to hawk.
 For readers who haven’t, read on to find out what it’s like to get paid to pose as a woman and piss on someone.

-Megan K. Pickett’s Free and Phyllis Pseudonym’s City Hall are also seriously lol-worthy.
+Phyllis Pseudonym’s City Hall is also seriously lol-worthy.

 Trans/Love is a book that goes beyond asking “oh my god I’m transgender how will I ever find love” to revealing the answers: Craigslist.
 Poorly lit bars.
 The theater.
 The basement floor of a Sunday school.
 Craigslist.